Shicheng-Guo/BIS180L_web/_posts/2016-05-13-Illumina-Day-2.md

     igv.sh

-__Important do not try starting it from the start menu, it will not work__
+Or by selecting it from the start menu > education

 ### Create a .genome file for IGV to use